ShubJas/JOSAA-2024-Documentation-Implementation/README.md

-# Seat Allocation System: Setup and Execution Guide
+# Seat Allocation System: Documentation, Setup and Execution Guide

-This guide provides detailed instructions for setting up and running the seat allocation system for JoSAA, CSAB special Rounds, NEUT and Supernumerary Rounds.
+This guide provides detailed documentation and instructions for setting up and running the seat allocation system for JoSAA, CSAB special Rounds, NEUT and Supernumerary Rounds.

 ### Fork and Clone the JOSAA-2024-Implementation repo